Sept. 22 webinar: Patient questions answered

 Your transplant program can discuss with you your current status and any conditions where they believe it is best to not accept organ offers for you for a limited time.

-Some transplant programs have temporarily postponed some or all living donor transplants.
-This is partly due to the availability of resources in the hospital for the surgery and immediate follow-up and partly to minimize the potential risk of exposure to the virus.
+Earlier, some transplant programs temporarily postponed some or all living donor transplants.
+This was partly due to the availability of resources in the hospital for the surgery and immediate follow-up and partly to minimize the potential risk of exposure to the virus.

 Is there guidance on organ donor testing?

 Are people who have had COVID-19 eligible to be organ donors?